kjmears/kjmears.github.io/unilogos/index.markdown

 ---

-An ongoing project to collect logos used by UK Universities.
+An occasional project to collect logos used by UK Universities.
 I thought it would be interesting, educational and enjoyable to gather examples and research a little more about the logos and the particluar demands of designing for this sector.
 If you're curious about University logos by sector perhaps you'd like to see [view them by region][regions].
 If your're looking for Universities that share their Brand guidelines, [I've a list for you.][brand].
 Maybe a [Gallery of thumbnails][thumbs] is more your thing.

 Perhaps you're interested in those who have [animals][animals] in their logo?
 Please have a browse around, and if you have any tips or comments [get in touch on twitter]({{ site.author.twitter }}).